 After using this, my frontal hairline expanded about 1/4 inch, particularly on the front right and left sides near my temple.
 And, that is using this very lazily, i.e. about once a week.
 I am currently expanding my usage of this to three times a week and seeing what happens.

-I just started this, but a few studies suggest that this anti-dandruff shampoo may be just as effective as minoxidil in treating hair loss.
+One study found that this anti-dandruff shampoo may be just as effective as minoxidil in treating hair loss.
 That doesn’t mean it will be magic, but could be a cheap part of a hair-loss program.

 Nizoral is available from Amazon and drug stores.
 Online advice from successful users seems to be that the OTC concentration (1%) works well.
 Shampoo with your regular shampoo first, rinse, and apply the Nizoral.
 Massage in your scalp and leave on for about three minutes.
 Use it every third day.
 Sadly, in some people it can cause hair loss, so watch out for that side effect.